ibm-rtvs/Examples/CustomFunctions/README.md

 Not yet complete.
 The actual source of the custom functions provided in the RIT Demo Project.

+##TIPS##

+You can use the custom functions in the decision action or a field directly.

 ## License ##

 This project is an example.
 It can be used on 'AS-IS' basis.